TheDinoKingK/dinofault-resource-pack/README.md

 **Please read credits.md**

 # Disclaimer
 Some features of these resource packs require the use of specific mods
-I'd also recommend you to read the credits document

 <details> <summary><h3>Dependences<h3></summary>